-Celebrity chefs have made olive oil a $720 million business in the U.S., but a new book is blowing the lid off an industry that might be built in part on the backs of crooks.
+Celebrity chefs have made olive oil a $720 million business in the U.S., but one book is blowing the lid off an industry that might be built in part on the backs of crooks.

 That’s the argument Tom Mueller makes in Extra Virginity: The Sublime and Scandalous World of Olive Oil.